KristofferHebert/staystream/README.md

 # Staystream

-Help you with building the habit of writing ideas down daily.
+Helps you with building the daily habit of writing ideas down.